teedang19/visionsOfTheJellyBeyond/README.md

 *Wheeeeeeew.*

-Things I'm proud of:
+**Things I'm proud of:**
-+ using mongoose models and schemas `models/`
++ effectively using mongoose models and schemas: `models/`
 + data: navigating, storing to, and retreiving from a mongoDB
 + accurately fetching Backbone Models and passing them to Backbone Views
 + kind-of figuring out Jade templating
-+ figuring out Handlebars
++ using Handlebars

 *Every single bullet point I just listed was something I had never done before.* Most of my previous experience is building Ruby/Rails applications.
-I'm really happy my
+I'm really freakin' happy that my front-end talks to my back-end.